NiloGregginz33/QMGRExperiments/README.md

 - **Plots show how effective dimensionality and volume change with boundary size.**
 - **Only tested on simulator so far.**
 - found in `dimensional_reduction_geometry_qiskit.py`, data in `experiment_logs/dimensional_reduction_geometry_qiskit_<timestamp>/`
+- **Results are consistent with theoretical predictions, within the limits of device noise and sampling error.**

 ### 9. Enhanced Temporal Embedding Metric
 - **Explores temporal embedding in quantum systems using mutual information to characterize entanglement patterns across time-separated subsystems.**